RauchenwaldC/homebridge-qbittorrent-plugin/README.md

 - `name` - this should be prefixed with `homebridge-` or `@username/homebridge-`, is case-sensitive, and contains no spaces nor special characters apart from a dash `-`
 - `displayName` - this is the "nice" name displayed in the Homebridge UI
+- `homepage` - link to your GitHub repo's `README.md`
-- `repository.url` - Link to your GitHub repo
+- `repository.url` - link to your GitHub repo
-- `bugs.url` - Link to your GitHub repo issues page
+- `bugs.url` - link to your GitHub repo issues page

 When you are ready to publish the plugin you should set `private` to false, or remove the attribute entirely.